lightbend-labs/mima/CONTRIBUTING.md

 ## Modules

-MiMa is split into Several modules:
+MiMa is split into several modules:

-- Core: classes that are used for detection.
+- mima-core: classes that are used for detection and reporting
-- Reporter: reporting classes.
-- SBT Plugin: the sbt plugin for usage inside sbt builds.
+- sbt-mima-plugin: the sbt plugin to run MiMa within an sbt build

 ## Building